NVIDIA/aistore/docs/cli/cluster.md

 > `--json` option is almost universally supported in CLI

-> Similar to all other `show` commands, `ais show cluster` is aliased as `ais cluster show`.
+> Similar to all other `show` commands, `ais cluster show` is an alias for `ais cluster show`.
+Both can be used interchangeably.

-> Both variations are used interchangeably throughout the documentation.

 ### Options